 Martyn Lucas has over twenty years experience as an artist, curator, educator and community arts project manager.
-From 2003-2013 he managed the Turnpike Gallery in Leigh, Greater Manchester, curating a wide range of exhibitions, learning and outreach for adults, children, young people, families and community groups.
+From 2003-2013 he managed the Turnpike Gallery in Leigh, Greater Manchester, curating the exhibitions, learning and outreach programmes.
 He currently works freelance within galleries, community and educational venues across northern England.

 I have worked on projects with established commercial galleries such as Alan Cristea and Gimpel Fils, as well as public institutions such as Tate Liverpool, the Whitworth Art Gallery, Institute of Education, London, and Liverpool Hope University.

 As an artist, Martyn has exhibited widely in galleries in the UK and developed a number of collaborative projects, including Dialogue (London), Hospitals Talking Art (Aberdeen and London), and Enclosure (Banff, Canada).
 I am currently a studio member of Cross Street Arts in Standish.

 Central to my ethos and practice is the enrichment of people’s lives through an encounter with the visual arts – nurturing the conversation between art, artists and audience.

 CV & Education